Your Grocery Budget: Apps

 The Wegmans app has had digital coupons for a while now.
 You can clip as many of them as you’d like and they will be saved to your Shopper’s Club account.
 When you scan or swipe your Shopper’s Club cart at checkout, the savings will be applied.
 Definitely pay attention to these- once in a while they will have a coupon for a free product!

-Target used to have a separate Cartwheel app for savings, but now the feature is in the regular Target app.
-You can add offers that can save you 5-50% off specific products.
-Many target brand foods have a 5% off Cartwheel app regularly.
-What’s really nice is you can scan what you’re buying to check if there’s any Cartwheel offer for it.
+Target's app has Circle offers you can add which can save you 5-50% off specific products.
+Many target brand foods havie a 5% off Cartwheel app regularly.
+What’s really nice is you can scan what you’re buying to check if there’s any Circle offers for it.
 I always try to make an effort to scan everything in my cart before cashing out to make sure I’m going to get all the deals!